Back to Blog

 If you are comparing quotation structure, this article on aluminum PCB cost factors explains how board size, specification, finish, utilization, and production requirements can affect price.

-It can reduce coordination work and help avoid duplicated handling.
-But the final quote still depends on the specification, BOM, tests, packaging, and schedule.
+Turnkey assembly does not automatically lower cost.
+It can reduce coordination work and help avoid duplicated handling, but the final quote still depends on the specification, BOM, tests, packaging, and schedule.

 Component Sourcing Risks Buyers Should Confirm